ygg-lang/oaks/examples/oak-go/src/readme.md

-# 🛠️ Go Parser Developer Guide
+# 📖 Go Parser User Guide

-This guide is designed to help you quickly get started with developing and integrating `oak-go`.
+Go support for the Oak language framework.

+This guide helps you integrate `oak-go` into your project and perform common parsing tasks efficiently.

-## 🚦 Quick Start
+## 🚀 Quick Start

 ### Basic Parsing Example